To use the BigQuery Data Transfer Service, you must complete the following steps as a project Owner:

 - Create a project and enable the BigQuery API

 - Enable the BigQuery Data Transfer Service

-For more information on IAM roles, see Understanding roles.
+For more information on IAM roles, see Understanding roles in the IAM documentation.

 Creating a project and enabling the BigQuery API